 Albanian soccer player Ledio Pano is renowned for his penalty-kick prowess, taking over 50 spot-kicks in his career, without missing.

-Point being, his uncanny ability didn’t crop up from nowhere, it was the product of perseverance and practice.
+The point is, that his uncanny ability didn’t crop up from anywhere, it was the product of perseverance and practice.
 The storytelling process is no different - it’s an art, which follows a process.

 So, why do you need to nail the process and make sure it’s 100% on-point?